Skip to Main Content

 Perplexity

 • A resource discovery tool that uses gen. AI principles to enhance internet searches.
 It can provide links to web articles and freely available scholarly articles as citations in its responses to user prompts.
-Runs on OpenAI's GPT-3.5 and 4 LLM.
+Runs on LLM platforms from OpenAI, Anthropic, and DeepSeek.

 • Click here to access Perplexity